hpoleselo/octoROS/README.md

 ``` $ chmod +x octoROS.py ```

 ## Usage
-In order to use it, you need to have your octoprint server running, have a model uploaded to it, **changing the file name in the 16th line to the uploaded file name** and then run the octoROS.py file.
+In order to use it, you need to have your octoprint server running, have a model uploaded to it, **changing the file name in the 16th line to the uploaded file name** and then run the launch file:

 ``` $ roslaunch octo_ros connect_to_printer.launch ```